Stop Asking Genealogists How Far Back Have Traced Their Genealogy

 Can You Trace Your Family Tree Back to Adam?

 Quality genealogy research depends on documentation.
-There are a few problems with attempting to construct a family tree back to Biblical Adam.
+However, there are a few problems with attempting to construct a family tree back to Biblical Adam.

 On my way, I have a photograph of Chinese calligraphy as it changed from ancient times to the present.
-Few Chinese people can read the preceding language, let alone the ancient script.
-For those who can read the ancient script, most of those scholars are not heavily invested in genealogical records.
+Few Chinese people can read the preceding language, let alone the old script.
+Most of those scholars who can read the ancient script lack significant interest in genealogical records.